mrro3t/CAPTCHA-Recognition-System/README.md

 ## Model Training (Google Colab Setup)

 Training is optimized for Google Colab using the free-tier GPU.
-Since the dataset is binary images and lightweight, you can train for higher epochs without hitting resource limits.
+Since the dataset is binary images and lightweight, you can train for higher epochs and batch size without hitting resource or time limits.

 Step 2 cell: Dataset Setup.
 Upload dataset from the `data/dataset.zip` to your Google Drive and update the file path accordingly in the notebook.